kettanaito/naming-cheatsheet/README.md

 ```

 #### `remove`
-Remove something *from* somewhere.
+Removes something *from* somewhere.
 For example, if you have a collection of selected filters on a search page, removing one of them from the collection is `removeFilter`, not `deleteFilter` (and this is how you would naturally say it in English as well):
 ```js
 const selectedFilters = ['price', 'availability', 'size'];